 The original production won ten Tony Awards, and the 2008 Broadway revival won seven.
 South Pacific is one of only nine musicals to win the Pulitzer Prize for Drama.

 For the CATS production, Susan Mason and Jeffrey Mason will collaborate on both stage direction and musical direction.
-The design team includes Tim Dugan (scenery) and Les Solomon (lighting).
+The design team includes Tim Dugan (scenery), Les Solomon (lighting) and Leslie Dilloway (costumes).

 South Pacific will begin rehearsals on February 18, 2018, with performances running four weeks at the Nevada Theatre from April 12 through May 5, 2018.

 Show dates are April 12, 13, 14, 15, 19, 20, 21, 22, 25, 26, 27, 28, 29, May 2, 3, 4, and 5.
 Note: April 25 and May 2 are Wednesday evening shows.
 Show times are: Wednesday, 7pm; Thursday, 7pm; Friday, 8pm; Saturday, 8pm; and Sunday, 2pm.

 A synopsis of South Pacific is available to read or download.

 SINGING: You may sing either one song from South Pacific or one of your own preference.

 - from South Pacific: choose one of the selections posted below; we’re providing both sheet music and recorded accompaniment; be sure to choose the one most appropriate for the character(s) most suitable for you; we’ll provide a live accompanist